0atman/noboilerplate/scripts/Stop Writing Rust.md

 ![[redmonk-language-rankings-jan-2022-bottom10.png]]
 notes:

-Here are the latest RedMonk popularity rankings, according to github and stackoverflow numbers.
+Here are the latest RedMonk popularity rankings, according to github projects and stackoverflow tags.
 For space, I've cut off the top 10.
 Don't worry, you're not missing anything, it's just the usual suspects, like languages with java in their name.

 No matter how theoretically good a language is, if I can't hire a team, can't buy books, can't train myself and others, it's a non-starter.

-Languages such as Haskell, Elixir, Common Lisp, Julia and others, are VERY EXCITING, and have lots of really great features.
+Languages such as Haskell, Elixir, Common Lisp, Julia and others, are VERY EXCITING, and have lots of really great features that I'm excited to learn.
 But they don't help me with my goal of finishing projects for this reason.

 Rust slipped into Redmonk's top 20 language rankings in mid 2020, right around the time I started learning Rust.